 As stressed in early postings, any session with the just married couple should be swift, and at a place that means something to you both and a pace that satisfies everybody.
 I do not think in over 400 weddings that I have photographed and documented ever suggesting somewhere for the couple to go.
 In my view this is not my place, why?
 Because it would be meaningless or just downright photographically generic.
 And often some couples will be happy to stay on site for the duration of their wedding.

 From experience most couples that I have been lucky to work for are eager to be at one place.
 The venue where the drinks reception is.
+And this is where their wedding photographer, me, also would prefer to be.
 They are talkers, and they want to have fun.
 Engage with their guests and be entertained by the music.
 If you do decide to go somewhere for some pictures then generally it means something to you both.
 This is your choice.
 I will merely document the moment.
 This excites me, and it is what I am good at.
 For myself, I can get my teeth into documenting that part of the day with the happy couple, it is where the fun is, it is where everybody is.

 I think most really get it.
 I’ve lost count of how many times somebody will excitedly say to me “really looking forward to the drinks reception!”
 And not for a swift token 15 minutes before being dragged into your banquet.
 This is where the pulse of the day is.

 I know with may client type that if I suggested driving for the guts of an hour to play posing in a field somewhere for an hour or two I’d get some raised eyebrows, and rightly so.
+They do not expect a wild goose chase with their wedding photographer.
 The day can whizz by, enjoy most of it with those who have been invited to share your day.
 And I will document these moments in a set of natural pictures.
 In my vast experience it is the most enjoyable way to enjoy that day, and I have plenty of work to testify to that.

 It is a short day, enjoy it wisely.